Introduction#

 The following links are added to OOD:

 - From the menu Jobs, there is a link Grex SLURM Queues State that shows a summary of running and pending jobs.
-It runs a modified version of the script grex-summarize-queue that is accessible from any login node.
+The same information can be accessed from any login node by running the grex-summarize-queue command.